gilmoreorless/devtools-ideas/NOTES.md

 * Edit mode
 	* Add/edit rotation/skew/scale
-	* Edit individual parts of
+	* Edit individual parts of the value
+    * Interact with the element directly

 ## Keyframes